 Usually I would go to my mom and ask her some details about her father’s mother, who was Agard, but I first looked up the website Pinas Roots.
 Part of my family tree had already been uploaded on the website a couple of years ago when they first started.
 So this was for me the most logical step to start with.
 Via Pinas roots I now know who my great-great-great-great-grandmother of my grandfather’s father side (Pinas) is but still not an inch closer to Barbados.
 For my family tree results click.

 Via the national archive I found records in the 1921 census containing information of my great-grandfather Izaak Hendrik Pinas, his spouse Margretha (Maggy) Wilhelmina Agard and her daughter Olga Wilhelmina Agard.
 During the 1921 census my great-grandfather was 61 years old, not married, living together with aunt Maggy and her daughter (previous relationship) and worked as a field worker.

-After talking to a couple of my aunts, i found out that they didn’t know where aunt Maggy came from.
+After talking to a couple of my aunts, i found out that they didn’t know where grandma Maggy came from.
 They didn’t know who her parents were and it seemed like it was only her and her daughter.
 My mother advised me to ask some of her older cousins (Olga’s children) because she thinks they might know who aunt Maggy’s parents are and maybe even more.

 I’m so exited to discover more about my ancestors.
 I have a lot of questions and with the help of nowadays technology and the help of family members I hope to find out if Barbados is a fairy tale or not.
 In the coming weeks/months I’ll keep you updated about my progress and hopefully this time next year I’ll take you on a trip to Barbados.
 To be continued…